 Florida Sports Betting Laws

 Fla.
 Stat.
-849.14 makes it illegal to bet money on any contest of skill, speed, or endurance of a human in return for money or other thing of value.
+849.14 makes it against the law to bet money on any contest of skill, speed, or endurance of a human in return for money or another thing of value.

 Fla.
 Stat.
-849.25 states that bookmaking is illegal and that any person convicted is guilty of a second-degree felony.
+849.25 states that bookmaking is not allowed and that any person convicted is guilty of a second-degree felony.

-These statutes and those featured throughout Chapter 849 make it abundantly clear that bookmaking, facilitating, and/or operating a gambling scheme is illegal within the state.
+These statutes and those featured throughout Chapter 849 make it abundantly clear that bookmaking, facilitating, and/or operating a gambling scheme is not permitted within the state.
 There are no laws that mention using the internet or offshore betting sites for sports wagering.
 As long as you do not try to operate a sportsbook within the state, you are in the clear.
+It is possible that Florida lawmakers could amend these laws and allow sports gambling to happen within the state.
+But that is going to be a long process, especially since the Seminole Tribe has a strong hold over gambling in the state.
+To be completely honest, we do not have an idea right now when sports betting will be introduced in Florida.

 Federal Laws That Impact Florida Sports Betting

-The first of these laws (chronologically) is the Wire Act , which passed in 1961 and pertains to wire communications.
-Essentially, this law made it illegal for betting businesses to use wire communications for sending and receiving betting information across state lines.
-Targeting illegal sportsbooks, this law was primarily designed to fight organized crime, but nevertheless, set a precedent for sports betting prohibition.
+There are several laws that have impacted sports betting in Florida.
+Although the Professional and Amateur Sports Protection Act has been completely repealed, we can still take a look at it along with the Wire Act and the Unlawful Internet Gaming Enforcement Act to find out where the state stood on the issues.
+The first of these laws (chronologically) is the Wire Act, which passed in 1961 and pertains to wire communications.
+Essentially, this law made it against the law for betting businesses to use wire communications for sending and receiving betting information across state lines.
+Targeting unlicensed sportsbooks, this law was primarily designed to fight organized crime, but nevertheless, set a precedent for sports betting prohibition.
+These days, the Wire Act now expands its reach to include the internet.
+But it only prevents interstate gambling.
+Offshore sportsbooks are exempt from the Wire Act because they are based outside of the country.

 The second and third laws that relate to sports betting are PASPA and UIGEA.
-PASPA is the big-dog that mandated a blanket ban against sports betting, but we will discuss it further in its own section.
-UIGEA, or the Unlawful Internet Gaming Enforcement Act, is another major law that passed in 2006.
+PASPA used to prevent from the states all over the country from decided for themselves to legalize sports gambling.
+We will discuss more in a further section.
+The UIGEA is another major law that passed in 2006.
 UIGEA targets the financial side of sports betting, essentially stating that betting businesses cannot accept payment for sports betting over the internet.
 Similar to the Wire Act, UIGEA uses an indirect method to take aim at sports betting.
+This can be easily circumvented by using different withdrawal methods to receive your funds from your sportsbook account.

 What Is PASPA?

-PASPA, or the Professional and Amateur Sports Protection Act, is perhaps the most influential law on the books in regard to legal sports betting in the US.
-Passed back in 1992, the bill effectively outlaws the act of sports betting nationwide.
+PASPA, or the Professional and Amateur Sports Protection Act, was the most influential law on the books in regard to legal sports betting in the US.
+Passed back in 1992, the federal law made it impossible for the states to enact new sports betting laws.
 Exemptions were given to four states: Oregon, Delaware, Montana, and most notably, Nevada.
 These states already had regulations in place regarding legal sports betting, while all other states were banned from doing anything similar in the future.

 What Is The Game Act?